MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-setup.md

      to your organization's secure [!include[pn-dyn-365](../includes/pn-dyn-365.md)] environment.

 5. You should now see the template populated with data from your own guides.
 If you haven't operated any guides yet, your reports might appear blank.
-The reports are described in detail in "Take a tour of reports" later in this topic.
+The reports are described in detail in [Take a tour of reports](analytics-ga-reports.md).

      ![Example report](media/example-report.PNG "Example report")